ashychiu/ashychiu/README.md

 👯 I’m looking to collaborate on anything
 🤔 I’m looking for help with getting my first tech job (so close yet so far!)
 💬 Ask me about what it was like using notepad to code (and deploy websites with FTP)
-📫 How to reach me: iykyk😆
+📫 How to reach me: iykyk😆 (hint: in my portfolio☝🏼)
 ⚡ Fun fact: I foster cats without having one myself🐱

 ![](https://komarev.com/ghpvc/?username=ashychiu)